1803?-1897. Deposited in the Wall collection, Alexander Turnbull Library, New Zealand.

 The first building known as the Halfway House in Glenside (then called "The Halfway") was built in c1840-1841 and occupied by the Wall family.
 It was built halfway between Wellington and Porirua.
 It no longer exists.
 In 1891 newspaper reports describe the 'old' Halfway House burning down.
 However, before the old Halfway House, which had been tenanted, burned down, a new house was built behind it.
 This was also known as the Halfway House and is the building which survives today.

 Where is it?

-The most recent building known as the Halfway House in Glenside is located at 246 Middleton Road, Glenside, behind Twigland Gardeners World on the Glenside Reserve.
+The building known as the Halfway House in Glenside is located at 246 Middleton Road, Glenside, behind Twigland Gardeners World on the Glenside Reserve.

 Who owns it?

 Wellington City Council own it.
 The existing building, built c1885 and known as the Halfway House, was privately owned until 1951.
 In 1951 Victoria College (now Victoria University) encroached onto the Wellington Town Belt.
 Wellington City Council purchased the the Halfway House and associated land with Crown funds paid in compensation for the encroachment.
 The house was rented out until about c1997 when the last tenant died.
-It has been unoccupied since then.
+It was unoccupied until 2018.